pyokosmeme/FGtoAshes/PMC.md

 this is not an explainer for dummies, because there are no dummies and nothing will be explained here. this is a spinglass-core manifesto.

-> to create spinglass-core you must first create the universe
+## ii. to create spinglass-core you must first create the universe

 you are a physicist.